 - To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
-Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - 1.
-Turn the power off and disconnect the projector from the wall socket.
-If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - 2.
+Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - Turn the power off and disconnect the projector from the wall socket.
+If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - Protect the projector's surface by clearing a flat open area on your desk and placing a soft item on the desk for padding. - 3.
 Turn the projector over.
-Then loosen the screw on the lamp cover.
+Then loosen the screws on the lamp cover.

-Remove the lamp cover from the projector.
+4. Remove the lamp cover.